Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 #4 The Big Thing in your Pocket: Designing for Larger Screens

-While wearables represent one end of the emerging mobile spectrum, the bread, butter (and cheese) of mobile design, full-size mobile phones, are also radically changing in 2015.
+While wearables represent one end of the emerging mobile spectrum, the bread, butter (and cheese) of mobile design, full-size mobile phones, are also radically changing.
 With iPhone 6 Plus, Apple is finally following its more adventuresome cousin, Android, down the path of phones with larger screens.
 As I wrote about in Android Design Patterns book, this seemingly slight increase in size (5.5 inches) brings unique challenges in device ergonomics: customers are simply unable to reach the top action bar while holding the phone single-handed.
 This causes frequent and painful shifting of grip on the device.

 As you can see in the diagram I borrowed from my book, the hot zone for the thumb does not reach the top bar on a larger screen.
 This means that the new, larger device requires a radical redesign of the interface to place most commonly used functions on the bottom of the screen within easy reach of the thumb.
 In the case of iPhone 6 Plus, slide the entire display can down to accommodate the new ergonomic reality, with a feature Apple calls “Reachability” (enable under Accessibility, then double tap, not click, the home button to use the Reachability feature).
 Scott Hurff discuss the implications of Reachability in detail in his recent article, “How to design for thumbs in the Era of Huge Screens”.